 Outlook doesn't include a method to backup profiles. you could use Windows Easy Transfer or the Windows XP File and Settings Wizard and the Office Save my Settings wizard, but each has limitations and introduces problems of their own.
 Another option exists for Outlook - the Outlook Profile file or PRF.
 If you're unfamiliar with a PRF, the easiest way to create one is using the CIW.
 After that, you can edit the PRF as your account information changes.

 The Office Resource Kit includes the Custom Installation Wizard (CIW) you can use to create a custom installation.
 This is especially useful if you reformat or change machines often -- all of your Office preferences are defined prior to installation.
-The CIW is available in the Office Resource ToolBox, available free online at Outlook 2003 ORK ToolBox.
 Each version of Office has it's own customization and configuration wizard (which will vary slightly from the screenshots here) but the PRF each creates will work with any version of Outlook.

 Tip: Be sure you use the CIW created for your version of Office/Outlook.